gbmhunter/blog/content/pages/programming/website-design/content-management-systems/wordpress/wordpress-plugins-that-this-site-uses/_index.md

-{{< figure src="/images/programming-wordpress/wordpress-plugin-broken-link-checker-edit-url.png" caption="You only have to edit a broken hyperlink once for all ocurrances of it on your site." caption-position="bottom" width="650px" >}}
+{{< figure src="/images/programming-wordpress/wordpress-plugin-broken-link-checker-edit-url.png" caption="You only have to edit a broken hyperlink once for all ocurrances of it on your site."  width="650px" >}}